tc39/proposal-temporal/docs/cookbook.md

 ### Zoned instant from instant and time zone

-Use the optional parameter of `Temporal.Absolute.prototype.toString()` to map a Temporal.Absolute instance and a time zone name into a string serialization of the local time in that zone corresponding to the instant in absolute time.
+Use the optional parameter of `Temporal.Instant.prototype.toString()` to map a Temporal.Instant instance and a time zone name into a string serialization of the local time in that zone corresponding to the instant in instant time.

-Without the parameter, `Temporal.Absolute.prototype.toString()` gives a serialization in UTC time.
+Without the parameter, `Temporal.Instant.prototype.toString()` gives a serialization in UTC time.
 Using the parameter is useful if you need your serialized strings to be in a specific time zone.

 ```javascript